Mapping Capabilities

 When the source and target are incompatible primitive types, use Convert and Map.
 The data mapper inserts the appropriate Ballerina conversion utility (for example, int:fromString, decimal:toString) automatically.

-When you need a focused, visual sub-mapping rather than a free-form function, use Map with Transformation Function.
+When you need a focused, visual mapping rather than a free-form function, use Map using Transformation Function.
 The data mapper opens a nested data mapper view scoped to the selected input and output, where you can map fields visually.

 Map with AI